Continuous-mode multi-photon filtering: Two-photon filtering

-In this section we illustrate the two-photon master equations derived above in terms of a toy model: a two-level atom driven by a wavepacket in a two-photon state $|\Phi_{11}\r$, as defined in Eq. (\ref{eq:2_photon_state}).
-We show that even in this two-photon case interesting phenomena can be observed which are absent from the single-photon case and two-photon Fock state case, as previously studied in (\cite{GEP+98}; \cite{stobinska:2009}; \cite{wang:2011}; \cite{gough:2012b}, \cite{baragiola:2012}, \cite{gough:2013}, among others).
+{\it Example }2.
+We illustrate the two-photon master equations derived above by means of the model (\ref{eq:nov08_1a})--(\ref{eq:nov08_1b}) studied in Example 1.
+Let the two-level system $G$ be driven by a wavepacket prepared in the two-photon state $|\Phi_{11}\r$, as defined in equation (\ref{eq:2_photon_state}).
+We show that, in this two-photon case, interesting phenomena can be observed which are absent from both the single-photon case and the two-photon Fock state case, as previously studied in \cite{gough:2013}, \cite{gough:2012b}, \cite{baragiola:2012}, \cite{GEP+98}-\cite{RSF10}.
+Here, we assume $\kappa=1$ and the two-level system is initialized in the ground state $|g\r$.
+For the two-photon input state $|\Phi_{11}\r$, we use Gaussian pulse shapes.
+Specifically, we choose